Backflow prevention devices

 Backflow prevention devices are supplied and installed by the District and paid for by the customer.
 District inspectors test the devices annually to make sure they're operating properly, and repair or replace any failed or improperly functioning device.

-For information on pricing on devices and installation, please call Customer Service at (925) 688-8044.
+For information on pricing on devices and installation, call us at 925-688-8000.
 Maintenance costs are listed on our current rates page.

 - Why do I suddenly need a backflow preventer after years of not having one?